New Zealand Hydrogen Symposium 2024

 We look forward to seeing you there for a great evening of networking and celebration.

-• Present at NZHS2 2024
+• Join us at NZHS 2024

-We are delighted to invite you to be a part of the upcoming New Zealand Hydrogen Symposium (NZHS2) 2024.
+We are delighted to invite you to be a part of the upcoming New Zealand Hydrogen Symposium 2024.
 This prestigious event brings together researchers, scholars, and professionals from various disciplines within the green hydrogen ecosystem.

 • Showcase your work: This is a remarkable opportunity to present your research findings, discoveries, and advancements to a diverse and engaged audience.
 Gain recognition for your work and receive valuable feedback from esteemed experts in your field.